panel-attack/panel-attack/docs/panels.md

 until they reach ground and start their landing animation instead.
 This animation does not loop and lasts at the maximum for 12 frames.

+#### garbagePop

+When garbage is being cleared, the colors of the freed panels become visible one by one.
+As long as the garbage pops and the panels are suspended, the garbage pop frame is being shown.
+Currently a single frame and not animatable.

 ### Animation configuration with type "single"

 If using single images, you have to configure for each state which image index is supposed to be used.